soteria-security/CredEcho/README.md

 #### Summary in the card, detail in the flyout

 An expanded card is a summary, not a dump.
-It shows the validation error codes with the basis on which each was classified, a table of unique source address and client pairings, the follow-on actions, and the distinct signals for the account.
+It shows the validation error codes with the basis on which each was classified, the audit events that triggered the finding, a table of unique source address and client pairings, the follow-on actions, and the distinct signals for the account.

+**The card names the evidence for its own verdict.** The events that triggered this finding section reports the validation records the verdict rests on: the timestamp, the error code and its name, the basis on which that code is classified as post-password, the source address and its prefix, the user agent, the application identifier, and the request type.
+Without it a reader had to open the detail flyout and read the timeline to work out which event produced the verdict.

+**Long sections stop at ten rows.** The validation error codes, the trigger events, the pairing table, and the follow-on actions each show the first ten entries, then state how many were withheld and offer a control that opens the remainder in the flyout.
+One test account carried 78 pairings and another carried 75 follow-on actions, either of which would put the detail controls several screens below the card header.
+A section that fits within ten rows is shown whole and gains no control.

 The pairing table is the change that keeps the card readable.
 An account an adversary hammered produces hundreds of scored sign-ins that mostly repeat the same address and the same client, and a